-Popular personal finance blogger G.E Miller of 20somethingfinance offers not only a free, downloadable budget planner but also a step-by-step tutorial on how to use and customize the spreadsheet for your specific needs.
+Popular personal finance blogger G.E Miller of 20 Something Finance offers a free, downloadable budget planner and a step-by-step tutorial on how to use and customize the spreadsheet for your specific needs.
 “Ideally, this personal finance budget planner will allow you to predict how much cash flow you have available to spend during a given month so that you can plan throughout the year,” says Miller.

 Money management website Measure of a Plan offers a simple spreadsheet designed to help users control spending, track income and expenses over extended periods, and be better prepared for future financial plans and goals.